4.8 Star Rating

 Here at Extermatrim, we put your family’s safety first and foremost in our work.
 Our state-certified technicians complete ongoing training throughout their careers to keep them ready to administer top-of-the-line termite control.
 We are proud to utilize organic, reduced-risk treatments that are easy on your family and pets while still offering an effective and guaranteed solution for termites.

 With our South Louisiana climate, it may seem almost inevitable to have a termite infestation—but that’s not true!
-Here are a few tips to prevent termites in your home:
+Louisiana termites can still be prevented.
+Here are a few tips to keep them out of your home:

 Not many know what termites look like or what type of damage they can endure on your home.
 Read more about the three subspecies of termites commonly found in our community.